 Building a Personal Trainer business takes time.
 Gain as much experience as you can, even if that means working for free at first.
 To become a good PT you need to gain exposure and build confidence.
 Greg states that you may have to combine careers for a while, maybe get a part-time job when you are starting out so you have a basic income.
 He believes so many PT’s fail early by putting all their eggs into one basket too soon.
 Even if you can’t get clients initially, keep training and practice your PT skills with friends and family.

 Greg says the reason Extreme Conditioning has done so well is due to the team environment that has been encouraged.
 Although singular PT sessions are great to focus on key areas he recommends group classes, these make clients feel more comfortable and reduce any anxiety or nervousness.
 As a PT it also helps expose you to numbers/groups and different characters.
-It’s also more time efficient and better for you and your clients from a financial point of view.
+A group class is also more time-efficient and better for you and your clients from a financial point of view.
 In the short term group classes are better for retention too as clients are training with their friends.
+This is echoed by Mary Yoke & Carol Armbruster in our recent blog The popularity of fitness classes.

 Think big, take small steps!
 Before you open your own gym you should ask yourself what do you know about business?
 What do you know about progressing people?
 You must learn these and understand all processes or you will fail.